 Felons and people caught with illegal firearms in a vehicle often must post higher bail.

 Domestic violence bail bonds may be subject to a 48-hour holding period.
 Call DJ’s right away so we can get the process started.
 Many people released on these bail bonds are prohibited from returning home because the alleged victim also lives there.
-Failure to comply with bail terms leads to a return to the Montgomery County Jail.

 No one should languish in jail because of a lack of bail funds.
-If you or a loved one need help getting out of pretrial custody, call DJ’s Bail Bonds right away.
+If you or a loved one need help to get out of pretrial custody, call DJ’s Bail Bonds right away.
 Our Wake County branch handles bail for all Montgomery County law enforcement agencies and the Montgomery County Jail, which is located at 206 Glen Road, Troy, NC.
 Call 704-658 BAIL (2245) now.